Pylons/pyramid/docs/narr/webob.rst

     The request method, e.g., ``'GET'``, ``'POST'``

 ``req.GET``:
-    A `dictionary-like object`_ with all the variables in the query string.
+    A :term:`multidict` with all the variables in the query string.

 ``req.POST``:
-    A `dictionary-like object`_ with all the variables in the request body.
+    A :term:`multidict` with all the variables in the request body.
 This only has variables if the request was a ``POST`` and it is a form submission.

 ``req.params``:
-    A `dictionary-like object`_ with a combination of everything in ``req.GET`` and ``req.POST``.
+    A :term:`multidict` with a combination of everything in ``req.GET`` and ``req.POST``.

 ``req.body``: